Tag Archives: Reading Comprehension

 The short answer is, yes, totally.
 The Knowledge Gap is based on scientific research done by cognitive psychologists like Daniel Willingham as well as instructional research done by education professionals like Timothy Shanahan.
 In my last blog post, I let you know that one of my filters is making sure that any changes I make in my classroom are based on brain research AND research on effective instruction.
 This book definitely draws on a wide variety of scientific research as Wexler explores her thesis.

 The Science of Reading is a broad effort to bring together science and instruction.
 It is often equated with systematic phonics, and that is a component of reading instruction that has been well validated through a lot of research.
-But there is research that shows that sytematic phonics isn’t enough.
+But there is research that shows that systematic phonics isn’t enough.
 In The Knowledge Gap, Wexler explores how knowledge and vocabulary are critical to comprehension.
-In chapter 4 she endorses sytematic phonics, but argues that it isn’t sufficient.
+In chapter 4 she endorses systematic phonics, but argues that it isn’t sufficient.

 “Reading, it is generally agreed, is all about making meaning.
 Cognitive scientists would say that decoding – the part of reading for which phonemic awareness and phonics skills are essential – is a necessary stepping-stone in the process of making meaning from written text….
 It’s true that some children will learn to read without systematic phonics instruction – probably somewhere between half and a third, according to reading experts.
 But all children can benefit from it, and many won’t learn to decode well without it.”